walidboughdiri/mf-maestro/README.md

  		- in [```public/```](https://github.com/calions-app/mf-maestro/blob/master/demo/mediator-app/src/mediator-app/public/), you have all files exposed by react dev server to use the demo :
  			- the [```index.html```](https://github.com/calions-app/mf-maestro/blob/master/demo/mediator-app/src/mediator-app/public/index.html) is the page loaded when you call the ```http://localhost:3000/```
  			- in [```assets/```](https://github.com/calions-app/mf-maestro/blob/master/demo/mediator-app/src/mediator-app/public/assets/), you find some micro-frontends (js and css) we load in the demo while navigating and emitting events.
  	- in [```micro-frontends-apps/```](https://github.com/calions-app/mf-maestro/blob/master/demo/micro-frontends-apps/), you have micro-frontends projects coded with different frameworks.
 Each one is independent, with its own build process, package.json, starts with ```npm start``` on its own port, and serves its own ```manifest.json``` and ```app.js``` files and can be loaded in its own html page on their localhost port).
 They are started and used in the demo.
-These apps are here to demonstrate that coding a new micro-frontend **changes nothing in your usual developper experience.** (for example, since they also have their own independant html page, you can load them in webpage and test them independently).
+These apps are here to demonstrate that coding a new micro-frontend **changes nothing in your usual developer experience.** (for example, since they also have their own independant html page, you can load them in webpage and test them independently).
  		- in [```iframe-for-demo/```](https://github.com/calions-app/mf-maestro/blob/master/demo/micro-frontends-apps/iframe/), you find a project with iframe security demo.
 It just starts a webpack-dev-server to load the index.html in the main demo.

 <a name="chapter-installation"></a>